 the other day; I still have a couple hundred pages left.
 But what I'm noticing as I'm reading is a sad parallel between what's happening in the book and what I've been reading on blogs lately.
-Take this gem for example
+Take

 : In Britain, if you want to replace a broken window or rewire the lighting in your house, you have to ask the government's permission.
 Bureaucrats have to come and make sure your home still meets Kyoto regulations.
-Of how 'bout this from the Netherlands
+Of how 'bout

 : The government would pay artists with taxpayers' money to create art, which would be stored in a warehouse, just so that people could have a job.